jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup-jupyterhub.rst

    entering ``nano config.yaml`` at the terminal will start the editor and open the config file.

-2. Create two random hex strings to use as security tokens.
-Run these two commands (they’re the same command but run them twice) in a terminal:
+2. Create a random hex string to use as a security token.
+Run this command in a terminal

    .. code-block:: bash

        openssl rand -hex 32
-       openssl rand -hex 32

-   Copy the output each time, we’ll use these hex strings in the next step.
+   Copy the output for use in the next step

 3. Insert these lines into the ``config.yaml`` file.
 When editing YAML files, use straight quotes and spaces and avoid using curly quotes or tabs.
-   Substitute each occurrence of ``RANDOM_STRING_N`` below with the output of ``openssl rand -hex 32``.
-The random hex strings are tokens that will be used to secure your JupyterHub instance (make sure that you keep the quotation marks):
+   Substitute ``RANDOM_STRING`` below with the output of ``openssl rand -hex 32`` from step 2.

    .. code-block:: yaml

-      hub:
-        # output of first execution of 'openssl rand -hex 32'
-        cookieSecret: "RANDOM_STRING_1"
       proxy:
-        # output of second execution of 'openssl rand -hex 32'
-        secretToken: "RANDOM_STRING_2"
+        secretToken: "RANDOM_STRING"

 ..
 Don't put an example here!
 People will just copy paste that & that's a security issue.